carlosverissimo3001/FEUP-SGI/tp2/README.md

 <!-- ![Overview](scenes/images/screenshots/overview-after.png) -->

-Even though it was not asked, we decided to include some videos demostrating the created animations, since screenshots won't don't do them justice.
+Even though it was not asked, we decided to include some videos demostrating the created animations and shaders, since screenshots won't don't do them justice.

 #### Person kicking the ball into the pool

 #### Person jumping into the pool

-#### Waving flag
+#### Highlights